Thérèse of Lisieux: Birth and infancy

 On 2 April 1874, when she was 15 months old, she returned to Alençon where her family surrounded her with affection.
 "I hear the baby calling me Mama! as she goes down the stairs.
 On every step, she calls out Mama! and if I don't respond every time, she remains there without going either forward or back."
 (Madame Martin to Pauline, 21 November 1875) She was educated in a very Catholic environment, including Mass attendance at 5:30 a.m., the strict observance of fasts, and prayer to the rhythm of the liturgical year.
 The Martins also practiced charity, visiting the sick and elderly and welcoming the occasional vagabond to their table.
 Even if she was not the model little girl her sisters later portrayed, Therese was very responsive to this education.
 She played at being a nun.
-Described as generally a happy child, she also manifested other emotions, and often cried: "Céline is playing with the little one with some bricks […] I have to correct poor baby who gets into frightful tantrums when she can't have her own way.
+Described as generally a happy child, she also manifested other emotions, and often cried: "Céline is playing with the little one with some bricks ...
+I have to correct poor baby who gets into frightful tantrums when she can't have her own way.
 She rolls in the floor in despair believing all is lost.
 Sometimes she is so overcome she almost chokes.
 She's a nervous child, but she is very good, very intelligent, and remembers everything."
 At 22, Therese, then a Carmelite, admitted: "I was far from being a perfect little girl".

-From 1865 Zélie had complained of breast pain and in December 1876 a doctor told her of the seriousness of the tumour.
-In June 1877 she left for Lourdes hoping to be cured, but the miracle did not happen.
+From 1865, Zélie had complained of breast pain and in December 1876 a doctor told her of the seriousness of the tumour.
+In June 1877 she left for Lourdes hoping to be cured, but it did not happen.
 On 28 August 1877, Zélie died, aged 45.
 Her funeral was conducted in the Basilica of Notre-Dame d'Alençon.
 Therese was barely four and a half years old.
-She wrote: "Every detail of my mother's illness is still with me, specially her last weeks on earth."
-She remembered the bedroom scene where her dying mother received the last sacraments while Therese knelt and her father cried.
-She wrote: "When Mummy died, my happy disposition changed.
+She later wrote: "When Mummy died, my happy disposition changed.
 I had been so lively and open; now I became diffident and oversensitive, crying if anyone looked at me.
 I was only happy if no one took notice of me… It was only in the intimacy of my own family, where everyone was wonderfully kind, that I could be more myself."